Oronemu/Oronemu/README.md

-### Hi there 👋
+### Hello there 👋
 # This is Oronemu!

 ### Developer // Student
 ### Personal Info
-- 👨‍🎓 2th year student at Kemerovo State University University
+- 👨‍🎓 3th year student at Kemerovo State University University
 - 🖥 I study in the direction of Fundamental Informatics and Information Technology
 - 🍎 I am currently studying IOS development and running some pet projects